MadBomber/aia/examples/tools/mcp/README.md

-These tools require the ruby_llm-mcp gem waiting on version 0.4.2 of ruby_llm-mcp to correct some current problems.
+These tools require the ruby_llm-mcp version 0.5.0+ gem